 Limited Staff Resources Is a Major Problem

-When we asked survey respondents about their concerns related to the audit process, lack of adequate staff resources to dedicate toward compliance was the top answer.
-A whopping 44% said this is the number one challenge their organization is facing when it comes to preparing for, and undergoing, an audit.
+When we asked survey respondents about their concerns related to the audit process, the lack of adequate staff resources to dedicate toward compliance was the top answer.
+A whopping 44% said this is the number one challenge their organization is facing when it comes to preparing for and undergoing, an audit.